 Do I need a visa to travel to Egypt?

 Your passport must be valid for 6 months, and you need either a $25 30-day tourist visa or a $35 multiple entry visa.

 Is tipping customary in Egypt?

 Gratuities are expected in Egypt and generally start around 10% of service or a few dollars.

 What is internet access like in Egypt?

-You will likely be able to find many places in the cities you visit that have free public Wifi, but since all of our Egypt excursions are cruises, don't expect internet on your vesse.
+You will likely be able to find many places in the cities you visit that have free public WiFi, but since all of our Egypt excursions are cruises, don't expect internet on your vessel.

 Can I use my cell phone while in Egypt?

 You probably won't be close enough to the cell phone towers to get a signal on your phone.
-If you do, you will have to replace the SIM chip with one you purchase locally (maybe at the airport).
+If you do, you will have to replace the SIM chip with one you purchase locally (at the airport).

 Do I need power adapters?